 It's our aim to get you into perfectly fitting lingerie first time around.
 It would make life a lot easier wouldn't it?
-Our lingerie is cut to vintage patterns which can make it slightly smaller than modern day sizes, especially in the waist.
-If, after reading the notes below, you're still unsure, grab a tape measure and talk to us on 'live chat' so we can quickly resolve any queries before you place your order.
+Luckily most of our lingerie is made from stretchy powermesh which makes it easy to fit.
+If you are looking at an item which cinches your waist (like our Waist Cinchers or Waspies) you will need to grab a tape measure and check your waist measurement as it needs to fit perfectly to cinch your waist, but with everything else fit is pretty easy.
+If, after reading the notes below, you're still unsure, grab a tape measure and talk to us on 'live chat' (on the Contact Us page) so we can quickly resolve any queries before you place your order.
+Don't worry if you don't have a tape measure, simply email Sarah your name and address and she'll pop one in the post for you (email@example.com).

 Size 4 - Bust 33"/85cm, Waist 23"/58cm, Hips 33"/85cm